kubernetes-sigs/prometheus-adapter/docs/walkthrough.md

 configuration.
 If you're using the Prometheus configuration described above, it should work out of the box in common cases.
 Otherwise, read the [configuration documentation](/docs/config.md) to learn how to configure the adapter for your particular metrics and labels.
+The [configuration walkthrough](/docs/config-walkthrough.md) gives an end-to-end configuration tutorial for configure the adapter for a scenario similar to this one.

 ### The Registered API ###